Rechytsa: Jewish community

 Rechytsa had one of the oldest Jewish communities in Belarus, and later the town was a center for Chabad Hasidic Jews.
 In 1648, Cossacks murdered many of its Jews.
 The town's Jewish population in 1766 numbered 133, increasing to 1,268 in 1800 (two-thirds of the total population), and 2,080 in 1847.
 By 1897 the town's Jewish population grew to 5,334, which constituted 57 percent of the general population.
 On the eve of World War I the Jewish population is thought to have numbered some 7,500.

 Rabbi Shalom Dovber Schneersohn of Rechitsa (d.
 1908) led the Kapust branch of the Chabad movement until his death in 1908.

-World War Two
+World War II

-During World War Two, the Germans occupied the town on 23 August 1941 and in November all 3,000 remaining Jews were gathered in a ghetto.
+During World War II, the Germans occupied the town on 23 August 1941 and in November all 3,000 remaining Jews were gathered in a ghetto.
 On 25 November the Jews were murdered by the Nazis.
 Following the war, a few Jews returned to Rechytsa.
-The town had no synagogue, and in 1970 the Jewish population was estimated at about 1,000.
+The town had no synagogue, and in 1970 the Jewish population was estimated at 1,000.
 In the 1990s most Jews of the town emigrated to Israel and the West.

+Recent history

+During the Russian invasion of Ukraine, Rechytsa became an important base for Russian troops.
+Before the invasion, a buildup of troops near Rechytsa was recorded on video and circulated on social media.
+Local residents said the Russian military had been unloading weapons on train platforms there and had commandeered at least two abandoned factories.